alexcirstina/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

-Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build
+## 🎯 Objective

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection
+Build the classic word-guessing game where players guess letters to reveal a hidden word before running out of attempts.
+You'll practice string manipulation, loops, conditionals, and random selection.

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Create the Game Core

+#### Description
+Develop the main Hangman game logic that randomly selects a word, initializes game state, and handles the game loop for accepting player guesses.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
+- Initialize and display the hidden word with underscores (e.g., `_ _ _`)
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
-- Track incorrect guesses remaining
+- Track incorrect guesses and remaining attempts

+### 🛠️ Implement Game State and Feedback

+#### Description
+Update the game to reveal guessed letters, track progress, and provide clear feedback to the player throughout each round.

+#### Requirements
+Completed program should:

+- Display current progress after each guess with correctly guessed letters revealed
+- Show list of incorrect guesses made so far
+- Display remaining attempts remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win/lose messages with the final word